hipposareevil/books/README.md

 *Note:* This is now implemented in Go instead of Java.

+See [tag.go](https://github.com/hipposareevil/books/blob/master/images/tag.go/README.md) for more information.

-See [tag](https://github.com/hipposareevil/books/blob/master/images/tag.go/README.md) for more information.
+See *deprecated* [tag](https://github.com/hipposareevil/books/blob/master/images/tag/README.md) for more information.

 ### authorize